FIVE MOST SURPRISING FINDS

 The neuroscience of chronic violence exposure is now well understood, and it explains, with painful accuracy, why Black children are suspended, expelled, and jailed rather than diagnosed and treated.

 Constant trauma hijacks the body’s stress response system — the HPA axis, the internal alarm that controls cortisol and adrenaline, the hormones that prepare your body to fight or run.
 A healthy brain turns this alarm on for threats and off when they pass.
 In a brain exposed to constant violence, the alarm is always on.
 The body is flooded with stress hormones meant for short emergencies (Shonkoff et al., Pediatrics, 2012).
-Sustained for years, these hormones cause measurable devastation:
+Sustained for years, these hormones cause measurable devastation.

 The result is a brain optimized for survival in a war zone — and therefore catastrophically mismatched to the demands of a classroom.
 This brain is always on alert.
 It reacts to anything unclear as a deadly threat.
 It cannot tell a classroom argument from a fight for survival.
 It cannot sit still, because sitting still, in its environment, gets people killed.